 Observations from EVP, Europe – Ed Winterschladen

 The role of the Chief Financial Officer has grown in recent years.
-Long gone are the days when their role was restricted to accounting and forecasting – they are now pivotal to setting business strategy and in many cases act as the ‘right-hand’ of the Chief Executive.
+Long gone are the days when their role was restricted to accounting and forecasting – they are now pivotal to setting business strategy and in many cases act as the ‘right-hand’ of the Chief Executive to ensure procurement savings.

 For procurement leaders, finance leaders are often a key stakeholder or indeed the person they directly report to.
 But do finance leaders value the performance of procurement?
 That’s just one of the questions we set out to answer when we developed the Proxima Finance Leaders Outlook 2020, a research report which surveyed finance leaders on both sides of the Atlantic.